sahasbtw/chadcserver/README.md

 Genuine attempt to learn c by writing a minimal http server, mostly by looking through Man pages, almost no stackoverflow & absolutely No AI.

-Still in very early stages as the server can only serve an `index.html` file from a hard coded path for now.
+Still in very early stages as the server can only serve an `index.html` file.

 ### TODO